-- Pedestrians will be able to travel from Yonge Street to Bond Street via the south sidewalk of Gould.
+- Pedestrians will be able to travel from Yonge Street to Bond Street via the Gould Street sidewalks.

 - The fencing will also be reconfigured to ensure that the accessible ramp to the Library Building remains in service during the work.

-You may have noticed chimney-like structures on Gould Street.
-These are unrelated to any Ryerson project.
 Public utility crews from the City of Toronto and Enwave have determined that a major emergency repair project must be undertaken.
+This repair work is unrelated to any Ryerson project.
 To complete this emergency repair, Enwave will need to excavate a channel, section by section, along Gould Street.

 During these repairs, fencing will be in flux

 Due to the uncertainty regarding the emergency repairs, the schedule for the reopening of Gould Street remains in flux as the engineers for the utilities develop their strategy and schedule within our project zone.